Click the “Customers” button on the top navigation page to view the Customers page.

 Confirm all details are correct (click “BACK” to go to previous page and make any changes) and if everything is correct, click “MERGE” to complete.

-In the unlikely event that a Customer has been sent two (2) separate agreements to two separate details (e.g. mobile or email) and has accepted and on boarded themselves via different sets of log in details, it will not be possible to merge the accounts while both agreements remain active.
+In the unlikely event that a Customer has been sent two (2) separate agreements to two separate details and has completed the process with two different details (eg one with mobile, one with email) and created different sets of log in details, it will not be possible to merge the accounts while both agreements remain active.

 Merging two accounts with active agreements may result in one active agreement being “hidden” from view, rendering it near impossible for a Customer view or edit anything to do with that specific “hidden” agreement, ie; make Grace Period payments, update their payment method, etc.

 In order to resolve this, one agreement must either be complete, or canceled, then it is safe for them to be merged.